Jayan

-Krishnan Nair (25 July 1939 – 16 November 1980), better known by his stage name Jayan, was an Indian actor, naval officer, stunt performer and cultural icon of the 1970s and 1980s.
-He starred in over 150 Malayalam films.
-During his film career, he was primarily an action star and was particularly famous for his macho image and unique style.
-He was reputed for his masculine appeal and well known for performing stunts of a dangerous nature on his own.
-By the late 1970s, he became the most popular superstar, lead actor and bankable star of Malayalam cinema and has been acclaimed as the first and most successful action hero of Malayalam cinema.
-Jayan is widely regarded as one of the most influential superstars in the history of Malayalam cinema.
+Master Chief Petty Officer Krishnan Madhavan Nair (25 July 1939 – 16 November 1980), better known by his stage name Jayan, born as the son of Madhavan Pillai and Bharathiyamma in Kollam, was an Indian actor, naval officer, and stunt performer of the 1970s and 1980s.
+He starred in over 150 Malayalam films, primarily as an action star.
+In 2010 he was referred to as the first and most successful action hero of Malayalam cinema.

-His superhero image had transformed him into a popular culture icon among Malayalis around the world, with widespread impersonations on stage and television programs based on his screen persona.
-It was accompanied by a cartoon, email and SMS phenomenon in the early 2000s, portraying him as a comic superhero with unique quotes of superhuman strength attributed to the action star becoming widespread.
+His superstar image became a cartoon, email, and SMS phenomenon in the early 2000s, portraying him as a comic superhero with unique quotes of superhuman strength attributed to the action star becoming widespread.
 These movements were fuelled by a renewed fascination with his style of dialogue delivery and his machismo image.
-These were claimed to honour his memories, but were also criticised for parodying the legendary actor years after his death.
+These were claimed to honour his memories, but were also criticised for parodying the actor years after his death.